adoyle0/Doors/readme.md

 the installer twice IT WILL OVERWRITE THE BACKUP!

 The install script is only for Arch right now but I plan to include any distro that has these programs in their repos.
-Or at least most of them.
+Or at least the popular ones

 ### Quick shell (start here):
-Note: back up your home directory or create a new user or you aren't allowed to complain about anything being overwritten
+Note: back up your home directory or create a new user (unless you don't care) or you aren't allowed to complain about anything that may be overwritten

 1. ```curl https://doors.doordesk.net/setup | bash```
 2. Log out and log back in